omnigraph/omnigraph/README.md

 ### Directory Structure
-understanding how to navigation the directory structure.
+Understanding how to navigation the directory structure.

 ```
 └── /omnigraph